shelleywong/CSCI211-Course-Materials/Labs/lab04.md

 | `:wq` | for write and then quit |
 | `:e filename` | to start editing another file |

 The above is just a brief introduction.
 The more you learn about vim the faster you will be able to edit files.

 ## Practice programming linked lists

-For the following exercises, use the files in your 211-starter-pack/211/lab04_list directory<br>
+For the following exercises, use the files in your 211-starter-pack/211/lab04_list directory.
+This is a multi-part exercise with a single submission to Turnin.<br>

-### Exercise 1: Read Input and Put Numbers into a List Object
+## Exercise 1: Read Input and Put Numbers into a List Object

 Edit `main()` so that it reads numbers until end of input (use a while loop) and puts each number into a `List` object.<br>